yuxihe/SelfDrivingCarProj/P4-CarND-AdvancedLaneLines/README.md

 To make if more robust:
 * Maybe can fit lane with more complex model, rather than polunomial function.
-* Twick pipeline with different road conditions, like different camera angle, or double yellow lane line.
+* Tweak pipeline with different road conditions, like different camera angle, or double yellow lane line.